 The comprehensive environmental educational program at Creasey Mahan Nature Preserve is well loved and reaches thousands of children each year!
 Class instruction by our experienced instructors focuses on children’s relationships with nature.

-Student fees are $6.00 per student, with a $50.00 minimum, with up to four classes in a half-day session.
+Student fees are $8.00 per student, with up to four classes in a half-day session.
 We appreciate a $5.00 donation per adult chaperone as well.
 Special arrangements can be made for students in Title 1 schools.

 Our special outreach program targets underprivileged children and children in Kentucky’s foster care system.
 These are in addition to our regular offerings to children from all across the region.

 Birds-predator or prey, bird habitats, wetland and woodland ecosystems, water cycles, rocks and fossils, life cycles of plants, biomes, and the food web, global warming, conservation and recycling.

 Culture, dance, medicinal plants, storytelling, hunting, tracking, and games.

 Leatherwork, fiber art, plaster masks, woodworking (building bird houses), jewelry making, face painting, painting with plants, eco-friendly recycled material art, clay work, animal art with beads, duct tape wallets.